scalacenter/scala-debug-adapter/CONTRIBUTING.md

 6. Switch the build server.
 In VS Code, open the command palette, run `Metals: switch build server` and select `sbt`.

-7. Since we changed the build file, we may need to reload sbt and reimport the build.
-You can do so by opening the command palette and run the `Metals: Import build` command, or by clicking on `Import build` in Metals'tab.
+7. Since we changed the build file, we may need to reload sbt and re-import the build.
+You can do so by opening the command palette and running the `Metals: Import build` command, or by clicking on `Import build` in Metals'tab.

 8. Start the debugger:
   - click on the `debug` lens on top of a main method